Video Redaction and Police Transparency

 Artificial intelligence comes with a lot of potentials that will help improve and enhance the speed and accuracy of every redaction process.
 And with the emergence of AI-enabled video redaction software, law enforcement agencies can now keep innocent citizens out of harm’s way while backing up their investigations with credible video evidence.

-AI-enabled video redaction software uses powerful face detection feature to help redact the PII of innocent citizens captured in a piece of digital evidence without disrupting the digital evidence disclosure workflows.
+AI-enabled video redaction software uses a powerful face detection feature to help redact the PII of innocent citizens captured in a piece of digital evidence without disrupting the digital evidence disclosure workflows.
 Within a few minutes, this software will comb through a very large number of video footage to fish out sensitive characteristics and redact them all with pinpoint accuracy.

 Additionally, law enforcement agencies may find this very useful whenever they are looking to shorten the manual review of voluminous digital evidence without trumping on the privacy of the people.
 By simplifying and organizing the redaction process, AI-enabled video redaction software will deliver an outstanding job when it comes to speed, accuracy, and efficiency.